Jelterminator/Shifu/docs/ARCHITECTURE.md

-# 🌟 Harmonious Day: Architecture
+# 🌟 Shifu : Architecture

 Thisdocument serves as the single source of truth for the **HarmoniousDay** project, defining a definitive architecture that meets the core mandate: **100% On-Device Functionality with Zero Company-Run Servers**.